What is Investment Banking? 5 Steps to Understand the Industry

 Some firms are known for being particularly good at certain sectors, for example Goldman Sachs TMT (Technology, Media & Telecoms), Morgan Stanley M&A, and JPMorgan LevFin.

 Check out the video below to get another perspective.

 What is the Importance of Relationships in IB

 A primary advantage for accessing the services of an investment banker is the relationships and contacts that an established investment bank can offer its clients.
 The principle role of an investment banker is to introduce lenders to companies in need of capital.
 Investment banks regularly cultivate business liaisons with venture capitalists and private investors.

 The hierarchy within the investment banking division is very well defined.
 The actual role names may differ from region to region and bank to bank, but all follow the same general pattern.

 Analyst – this is how you will enter banking once you have completed your degree.
 The usual way to be offered a place is to complete an internship with the bank at the end of your junior year at school and then to receive a full time offer to come back at the end of your final year, although it is also possible to apply directly for a full-time job.
 Typically the analyst does all the 'grunt' work on projects such as valuing companies, creating models, putting together pitch books etc. Analysts are well known for working 80-100 hours per week but are well paid for it.

-Vice President – vice presidents are where the managerial work starts to kick in.
+- Vice President – vice president is where the managerial work starts to kick in.
 Your role is to make sure that the work your analysts and associates produce is what your senior vice president and managing directors want.
 There is a lot of client interaction and the work becomes more client relationship orientated.
 At some firms this position is called 'Director'.